itsminal/Full-Stack-Development/README.md

 3. Navigate to the project folder of the specific project you want to explore.

-4. Open the HTML and CSS files in your browser to see the project in action.
+4. Open the HTML files in your browser to see the project in action.

 ## Contribution